-THE MODERN HONOLULU is the perfect place to stay during your island hopping, food festival adventures thanks to the hotel's extraordinary STAY 3, 4TH NIGHT FREE offer.
+THE MODERN HONOLULU is the perfect place to stay during your island hopping, food festival adventures thanks to the hotel's extraordinary location.
 A favorite package at this AAA Four-Diamond Waikiki hotel, this offer is expected to book fast during the Hawaii Food and Wine Festival, so book your reservations now.

 Love Food?
 Have Friends?
 Have some foodie friends?
 Our Friends With Benefits members will have exclusive access to a special event with our own Chef Keith Pajinag on October 26.
 You'll also want to Check out our Friends with Benefits advantages, including immediately access daily hotel credits up to $150 per each night you stay.
 THE MODERN HONOLULU's no-strings-attached loyalty program guarantees the lowest booking rate available anywhere, plus rewards members for simply bookling direct.
 Join FWB today - membership is free!

 In addition to THE MODERN HONOLULU's own talented chefs, previous culinary greats to participate in the event include Kenichi + Kentaro Chen, Bobby Chinn, Elizabeth Falkner, Charles Phan, Thierry Rautureau, Sarah + Evan Rich, Art Smith, Celina Tio, Jonathan Waxman and Sang Yoon.